-ABC and parent company Disney have taken Jimmy Kimmel Live! off the air after facing pressure from the Trump administration over comments host Jimmy Kimmel made about the killing of right-wing influencer Charlie Kirk.
+ABC and parent company Disney have taken Jimmy Kimmel Live! off the air after facing pressure from the Trump administration over comments host Jimmy Kimmel made about the fatal shooting of right-wing influencer Charlie Kirk.

-A network spokesperson told TV Line Wednesday the late-night show is “pre-empted indefinitely,” following a decision by local station owner Nexstar Media Group not to air the show because of Kimmel’s comments about the Sept.
-10 shooting at Utah Valley University in Orem, Utah.
+A network spokesperson told TV Line Wednesday the late-night show is “pre-empted indefinitely,” after local station owners Nexstar Media Group and Sinclair Broadcasting said they would not to air the show on their ABC affiliates.

 Related: WaPo Columnist Fired Over Charlie Kirk Social Posts, Says She ‘Won’t Be Silenced’